Herb Rue: A Thorough Guide to Uses and Benefits

 The leaves of the rue plant are strongly aromatic and can be used fresh or dried in small amounts for cooking.
 Rue is also used in traditional medicine to treat a variety of ailments, including headaches, menstrual pain, and digestive issues.
 However, it is important to note that rue can be toxic in large amounts and should be used with caution.

 Despite its many uses, rue has been largely forgotten in modern times.
-However, it is still grown in gardens around the world for its beautiful bluish-green foliage and tolerance of hot and dry soil conditions.
+However, it is still grown in gardens around the world for its beautiful bluish-green foliage and tolerance to hot and dry soil conditions.
 In this article, I will explore the many benefits of rue and provide tips on how to grow and care for this forgotten herb.

 Physical Description of Herb Rue